October 6, 2020, 11:30 a.m. (letter from the President)

 We are excited to welcome our new students to campus!
 New Student Orientation, Aug.
 20-23, will be a combination of in-person and remote activities.
 New students should look for additional information via email.

-Fall 2020 athletics at Waynesburg University will proceed in accordance with the PAC’s plans, which includes the postponement of high- and medium- contact sports.Learn more
+Waynesburg University will proceed in accordance with the PAC’s plans, which includes the postponement of all fall 2020 intercollegiate athletic competition.Learn more

 Details about programs, activities, and events will be shared relevant webpages for those areas, so check our website often for updates.